akilvishnum/CFFWeb/README.md

 # Description:
 First Project during my Second Semester.
-Topic given was **Socially Responsive site.** Developed a form based web application to help people fight cancer.
+Topic given was **Socially Responsible site.** Developed a form based web application to help people fight cancer.

 ## Other Sub-domains of the site